woltsu/tsynamo/README.md

 > The document client must come from @aws-sdk/lib-dynamodb!

-Finally, create a Tsynamo client with the defined DynamoDB types and client:
+3. Create a Tsynamo client with the defined DynamoDB types and client:

 ```ts
 const tsynamoClient = new Tsynamo<DDB>({